 The non-concessional contribution (i.e. non-tax deductible) caps for all individuals are detailed in Item 1. above.
-Individuals aged under 65 are still entitled to "bring forward" up to three years of non-concessional contributions but the amount that they can bring forward has changed.
+Individuals aged under 67 on 1 July of the income year are still entitled to "bring forward" up to three years of non-concessional contributions but the amount that they can bring forward was changed last year.
 This is best explained in the following table: